alphabetsoup/eGeodesyGeoserverWorkspace/README.md

 #Usage

-To test the queries, log in to the Geoserver web instance (usually at [http://localhost:8080/geoserver/web]), navigate to the Demos page [http://localhost:8080/geoserver/web/?wicket:bookmarkablePage=:org.geoserver.web.demo.DemoRequestsPage], select the WFS_GetFeature_geo_Position.xml from the drop-down list and click submit.
+To test the queries, log in to the Geoserver web instance (usually [localhost:8080/geoserver/web](http://localhost:8080/geoserver/web)), navigate to the [Demos page](http://localhost:8080/geoserver/web/?wicket:bookmarkablePage=:org.geoserver.web.demo.DemoRequestsPage), select the WFS_GetFeature_geo_Position.xml from the drop-down list and click submit.